Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Performance

 \subsubsection{LOC and dispatch-following incentives}

-We first considered dispatch incentives measured by the LOC payment; the greater the LOC payment, the higher the incentive to deviate the dispatch signal (in the absence of LOC payment).
-The computation of LOC for the pricing models considered in this paper is shown in Appendix G.
+We first considered dispatch-following incentives measured by the LOC payment; the greater the LOC payment, the higher the incentive to deviate the dispatch signal (in the absence of LOC payment).
+The computation of LOC for the pricing models followed that defined in Part I of the paper and given in detail in the appendix of this paper.

 {

 }